 The safety of the cosmetic ingredients addressed in this assessment is evaluated based on data received from the US Food and Drug Administration (FDA) and the cosmetics industry on the expected use of these ingredients in cosmetics.
 Use frequencies of individual ingredients in cosmetics are collected from manufacturers and reported by cosmetic product category in the FDA Voluntary Cosmetic Registration Program (VCRP) database.
-Use concentration data are submitted by the cosmetic industry in response to a survey, conducted by the Personal Care Products Council (Council), of maximum reported use concentrations by product category.
+The cosmetic product categories named in the VCRP database indicate the intended uses of cosmetic ingredients, and are identified in 21 CFR Part 720.
+Data are submitted by the cosmetic industry in response to a survey conducted by the Personal Care Products Council (Council) of maximum reported use concentrations, also by product category.
+Neither the categories provided by the VCRP, nor those provided by the Council survey, include a designation for use via airbrush application.
+Airbrush devices, alone, are within the purview of the US Consumer Product Safety Commission (CPSC), while ingredients used in airbrush devices are within the jurisdiction of the FDA.
+As airbrush technology use for cosmetics has neither been evaluated by the CPSC, nor the use of cosmetic ingredients in airbrush technology by the FDA, no US regulatory authority has evaluated the safety of this delivery methodology for cosmetic ingredients.
+Moreover, no consumer habits and practices data are available to evaluate the risks associated with this use type.

-According to 2021 VCRP survey data, the ingredient with the highest number of uses, Acrylates/Octylacrylamide Copolymer, is reported to be used in 160 formulations; all other in-use ingredients are reported to be used in 14 formulations or less (Table 3).11 The results of the concentration of use survey conducted by the Council in 2020 indicate that Acrylates/ t-Butylacrylamide Copolymer, Acrylates/Octylacrylamide Copolymer, and Dimethyl Acrylamide/Hydroxyethyl Acrylate/ Methoxyethyl Acrylate Copolymer are each used at up to 7% in leave-on formulations (i.e., aerosol hair sprays, mascaras, and tonics, dressings, and other hair grooming aids, respectively).12 Use concentration data were reported for Dimethylacrylamide/Lauryl Methacrylate Copolymer, but no uses were received in the VCRP; it should be presumed that there is at least one use in every category for which a concentration is reported.
-The 6 ingredients not in use, according to the VCRP data and industry survey, are listed in Table 4.
+According to 2022 VCRP survey data, the ingredient with the highest number of uses, Acrylates/Octylacrylamide Copolymer, is reported to be used in 117 formulations; all other in-use ingredients are reported to be used in 14 formulations or less (Table 3).11 The results of the concentration of use survey conducted by the Council in 2020 indicate that Acrylates/ t-Butylacrylamide Copolymer, Acrylates/Octylacrylamide Copolymer, and Dimethyl Acrylamide/Hydroxyethyl Acrylate/ Methoxyethyl Acrylate Copolymer are each used at up to 7% in leave-on formulations (i.e., aerosol hair sprays, mascaras, and tonics, dressings, and other hair grooming aids, respectively).12 Use concentration data were reported for Dimethylacrylamide/Lauryl Methacrylate Copolymer, but no uses were received in the VCRP; it should be presumed that there is at least one use in every category for which a concentration is reported.
+The 5 ingredients not in use, according to the VCRP data and industry survey, are listed in Table 4.

-Two ingredients are used in products that can potentially be ingested (Acrylamide/Sodium Acrylate Copolymer, used in lipstick (concentration not reported), and Acrylates/Octylacrylamide Copolymer, used in dentifrices (toothpaste) at up to 19.4%).
-Acrylates/Octylacrylamide Copolymer is also used in products used near the eye (i.e., eyeliners up to 4.6%, eye shadows up to 0.001%, and mascaras at up to 7%).
-In addition, mucous membrane exposure to these ingredients may occur (Acrylates/Acrylamide Copolymer is used in bath soaps and detergents (concentration not reported), and Corn Starch/ Acrylamide/Sodium Acrylate Copolymer is used in bath oils, tablets, and salts at up to 2%).
-Furthermore, some of these ingredients are used in cosmetic sprays and could possibly be inhaled; for example, Acrylates/t-Butylacrylamide Copolymer is reported to be used at 7% in aerosol hair sprays and Acrylates/Octylacrylamide Copolymer is reported).
+Two ingredients are used in products that can potentially be ingested (i.e., Acrylamide/Sodium Acrylate Copolymer in lipsticks (concentration not reported), and Acrylates/Octylacrylamide Copolymer in dentifrices (toothpaste) at up to 19.4%).
+Acrylates/Octylacrylamide Copolymer is also used in products used near the eye (e.g., in mascaras at up to 7%).
+In addition, mucous membrane exposure to these ingredients may occur (e.g., Acrylates/Acrylamide Copolymer is used in bath soaps and detergents (concentration not reported), and Corn Starch/ Acrylamide/Sodium Acrylate Copolymer is used in bath oils, tablets, and salts at up to 2%).
+Potassium Acrylates/Acrylamide Copolymer is reported to be used in baby shampoos and other baby products.